Asifnewaz/portfolio/README.md

-# IOS-Portfolio
+# iOS Portfolio
-Professionally taught iOS Engineer with 7 years experience.
+Professional iOS Engineer with 3+ years experience.
-I have spent my career leading client-side iOS development in Denmark and Pakistan.
+I have spent my career leading client-side iOS development.
-I have done multiple iOS applications ranging from social apps, classified ads, photo/video , utilities , sports , productivity and  health & fitness .
-I have been very enthusiastic and passionate about my field and exploring more and more knowledge in it.
+I have done multiple iOS applications ranging from social apps, classified ads, E-Wallet , productivity etc. I have been very enthusiastic and passionate about my field and exploring more and more knowledge in it.
 .
 # [Hidebox](https://itunes.apple.com/ph/app/hidebox/id1408444079?mt=8)
 An innovative, quick and easy way to keep track of your possessions giving you the ease of having the information on you when you need it the most.